H3JFC/shed/COMMERCIAL-LICENSE.md

 - **Modification** = any addition to, deletion from, or derivative work based on the original Software.

-You retain rights to your original code in Modifications, but all rights to the base Software and combined works belong to Shed LLC.
+You retain rights to your original code in Modifications, but all rights to the base Software and combined works belong to Hector Friedman-Cintron.

 ---